loukwn/klougle/README.md

 # KLougle

-KLougle (any similarity is totally incidental) is an indexing search engine that scrapes data from news sites like [CNN](https://edition.cnn.com/), [BBC](https://www.bbc.com/news) and [The Guardian](https://www.theguardian.com/us) and allows you to perform search queries on the data that it gathers.
-It was developed as a part of the semester project in my Natural Language Processing class.
+KLougle (any similarity to other well known search engines is totally incidental) is an indexing search engine that scrapes data from news sites like [CNN](https://edition.cnn.com/), [BBC](https://www.bbc.com/news) and [The Guardian](https://www.theguardian.com/us) and allows you to perform search queries on the data it gathers.
+It was developed as part of the semester project in my Natural Language Processing class.
 It is comprised of 2 parts:

 ## Frontend